emdupre/core-git-course/_episodes/06-remote-collaboration.md

 because we haven't yet updated our local branch using `git pull`.

 ```
 $ cd ../laptop_papers		# Switch directory to other copy of our repository
-$ gedit journal.md		# Change order of the authors
+$ nano journal.md		# Change order of the authors
 $ git add journal.md
 $ git commit -m "Change the first author" journal.md
 $ git push origin master
 ```
 {: .language-bash}